 might help them in their role, and use the tool to facilitate this

 One idea you might want to try, is to find the person who is best at something in your organisation.
 Ask them to explain how they learn and continually improve.
 You might find that social collaboration and professional networks are a core driver for them.
-You could also involve them as a role model in making the social learning platform available to specific teams, until you gain a bit of momentum.
+You could also involve them as a role model in making the learning platform available to specific teams, until you gain a bit of momentum.

 There is so much going on through social networks outside of the workplace, but many of us haven’t incorporated this concept in our work culture and our daily work.
 Implementing the right strategies at the right time can motivate people to learn.
-Moreover, social learning can gain momentum when we give our due attention to individuals, groups, and projects that interest and energise us.
+Moreover, learning can gain momentum when we give our due attention to individuals, groups, and projects that interest and energise us.